aquasecurity/trivy/docs/tutorials/misconfiguration/terraform.md

 ## Trivy Config Command

 Terraform configuration scanning is available as part of the `trivy config` command.
 This command scans all configuration files for misconfiguration issues.
+You can find the details within [misconfiguration scans in the Trivy documentation.](https://aquasecurity.github.io/trivy/latest/docs/misconfiguration/scanning/)

 Command structure:
 ```